-- 1. Capture the interest of the reader.
+1. Capture the interest of the reader.
 Perhaps you can do this by pointing out a puzzle that we don't yet understand or a controversy in current scholarship.
 Perhaps you can draw on the normative importance of your topic to draw the reader in.
+Make someone want to know what you have to say.
+Keep in mind that the mere fact that other people have not yet studied something does not make it inherently interesting.
+There may be good reason a topic has not been studied previously!

-Make someone want to know what you have to say. - 2.
-State your research question clearly and explain why we should care about the answer. - 3.
-Preview your argument and conclusions and provide a roadmap through the paper-let the reader know where you are going and what to expect.
-Reference to specific sections may be helpful here. - 4.
-Explain the value-added in your study.
+2. State your research question clearly and explain why we should care about the answer.

+3. Preview your argument and conclusions and provide a roadmap through the paper- let the reader know where you are going and what to expect.
+Reference to specific sections may be helpful here.

+4. Explain the value-added in your study.
 How does your work advance knowledge?
 For instance, are you developing a new argument?
 Are you extending an existing argument?
 Are you evaluating an argument in a new empirical domain?
 Where does your work fit in the established literature and what is new about it?